mattia-scardecchia/Single-Cell-Sequencing-Analysis/README.md

 ## Project Structure

 We explored data coming from two cancerous cell lines (HCC1806, MCF7) that was collected using single-cell RNA sequencing techniques (SmartSeq, DropSeq).
 A detailed report of our analysis, with code, figures and comments, can be found in `report.ipynb`.
-The analysis is structured in three main building blocks: Exploratory Data Analysis, Unsupervised Analysis and Supervised Learning.
+The analysis is structured in three main parts: Exploratory Data Analysis, Unsupervised Analysis and Supervised Learning.
+For a detailed overview of methods and findings, refer to `report.ipyb`.

 ### Exploratory Data Analysis